CoTraderCore/smart-funds-v7/README.md

 # Possible issue

 ```
-Test returns events pool data from pool portal in Rinkeby for verifier script
+Exchange and Pool Portals v7 not has incompatibility with older versions,

-Exchange Portal v7 not has incompatibility with older versions
+so frontend should support different version of portals
 ```